Karumi/AndroidAudit/README.md

 * Is the project dangerously approaching to the dex method count limit?
 Is it already beyond that point?

-* Are you using libraries you project does not need?
+* Are you using libraries your project does not need?

 * Is the project using multidex?